Expert review by:

 Many of our members ask “Is alcohol bad for your skin?”
-It can be quite surprising what alcohol does to your face.
-In this latest blog post we are going to look at how alcohol effects the skin and what changes you can expect to see in your face if you give up alcohol for 30 days’ by one of our members in an opinion piece.
+In this latest blog post we are going to look at how alcohol can affects the skin and we will hear about some of the benefits experienced after giving up alcohol for 30 days’ by one of our members in an opinion piece.

 Alcohol and your skin

 Over indulging in alcohol can affect the way your skin looks the next day – and in the future;